Surface . . .

 “The guy who owns the machine is only gonna let us save the kingdom if Frisk does something unspeakable.”

 -and off it went, completely off board, sticking to the other wall.
 Well.
-Papyrus’ shriek made him lose concentration.
-“That didn’t count.”
+“That didn’t count.
+I was distracted.”

-“What?!”
-Papyrus exclaimed again.
-“What do you mean unspeakable?”
+“What?”
+Papyrus asked “What do you mean unspeakable?”

 “Apparently this monster is tying his life force to the machine,” Undyne said.
 “He has to keep putting power into it, reducing his life.
 Instead of being like a noble monster who’d put his life on the line for his kingdom?
 He’s got goals that make me want to kill him for her.”